 - It's All About Me: Cornelius has spent years trying to perfect what he did with Logan, pursuing the creation of an unstoppable, obedient super-soldier, and killing countless test subjects along the way, all because he believes he "deserves" to be remembered for something other than making a killer.

-- Mistaken for Prostitute: An interesting subversion during The Logan Legacy: While trying to wind down at a goth club following Wolverine's death, X-23 is approached and propositioned by a man at the club.
-The subversion comes in in that Laura was a prostitute at one time, but has long since retired.
+- Mistaken for Prostitute:= During The Logan Legacy: While trying to wind down at a goth club following Wolverine's death, X-23 is approached and propositioned by a man at the club.
+Laura was a prostitute at one time, but has long since retired.
 She explains the situation and otherwise lets the hapless John down gently (as well as saving his life when the club is attacked by a pack of nihilistic idiots with too much time on their hands).

 - Noodle Incident: At some point Dr. Cornelius captured X-23, Daken, Sabretooth, Deathstrike, and Mystique, and implanted trigger words in their minds that would allow him to control or kill them at will.
 When or how this happened was never explained.